 - Connect with family and friends in a way that keeps you and others well, such as through telephone or video calls

+During a pandemic, people can experience a wide range of mental health impacts.
 If you are noticing signs of increasing mental health or substance use concerns, please call your primary care provider or 811.
 If you need immediate mental health assistance call the Interior Health Crisis Line 1-888-353-2273.
-For more information, read this article by the Canadian Mental Health Association.

 - Canadian Mental Health Association: COVID-19 Mental Health & Well-Being